MZHI/arcface-embedder/README.md

 Then run python pytorch-insightface/scripts/convert.py to convert and test pytorch weights.

 # Usage
-You can run script without any parameters:
+You can just run script without any parameters, all available input parameters will be setted to default values, see next section for details:
 ```sh
 $ python3 run.py
 ```

+# Options
-Also, there are some input parameters available:
+There are some input parameters available:
 * --image-path: path to image to be processed.
 Default: ./images/office5.jpg
 * --is-local-weights: whether to use local weights or from remote server.
 Default: 0
 * --weights-base-path: root path to insightface weights, converted to PyTorch format.
 Actual only if --is-local-weights == 1.
 Default: pytorch-insightface/resource
 * --show-face: whether to show cropped face or not.
 Default: 0
 * --align-torch: whether to use torch or numpy realization for face alignment.
 Default: 1
+* --arch: architecture of embedder: iresnet34|iresnet50|iresnet100.
+Default: iresnet100